-- A person who is obliged but who fails to file a bankruptcy petition on behalf of a debtor in time violates the law and is liable to creditors for damage caused unless proving that they acted with expert care. - As of April 2015, for breaching the duty to file a bankruptcy petition in time, a limited liability company or joint stock company and the person responsible but who failed to file a bankruptcy petition in time are deemed to have agreed on a contractual penalty amounting up to half of the minimum registered capital of the company (€ 12 500).
+- A person who is obliged but who fails to file a bankruptcy petition on behalf of a debtor in time violates the law and is liable to creditors for damage caused unless proving that they acted with expert care. - · As of April 2015, for breaching the duty to file a bankruptcy petition in time, a limited liability company or joint stock company and the person responsible but who failed to file a bankruptcy petition in time are deemed to have agreed on a contractual penalty amounting up to half of the minimum registered capital of the company (€ 12 500).
 Any agreement between the company and the person responsible for filing a bankruptcy petition in time on its behalf that excludes or restricts the right to the contractual penalty is prohibited; the shareholders' agreement or by-laws may not restrict or exclude the right to this payment.
 The company cannot waive its right to receive payment of the contractual penalty or conclude a settlement agreement regarding this right; set-off is not allowed and nor is any other form of compensation.
 The right to a contractual penalty does not affect the entitlement to claim damages exceeding the contractual penalty.
+If the court decides that the person breached the obligation to file a proposal for the bankruptcy in time and therefore the person is obliged to pay the contractual penalty as described above, the person will be disqualified by the court to be a member of the statutory body of the company (as debtor) and also of other companies and the prohibition can be up to 3 years.

-Insolvency court appoints an IP, randomly chosen by a computer program from IPs on the Register of IPs undue delay
+Insolvency court appoints an IP, randomly chosen by a computer program from IPs on the Register of IPs.

-· IP must perform administrative activity without

-- IP must be trustworthy, professionally qualified and must have full legal capacity to enter legal relationships - IP must perform activities honestly, responsibly and conscientiously - IP must perform activities with professional care, using all their experience and professional expertise
+- IP must perform administrative activity without undue delay. - IP must be trustworthy, professionally qualified and must have full legal capacity to enter legal relationships. - IP must perform activities honestly, responsibly and conscientiously. - IP must perform activities with professional care, using all their experience and professional expertise.

-- Claims to be lodged within 45 days after declaration of bankruptcy - If a creditor delivers a claim to the IP later, the application will be taken into account but the creditor loses voting and associated rights.
-Claims would be satisfied but only from the proceeds of the general bankruptcy estate
+- Claims must be lodged within 45 days after declaration of bankruptcy. - If a creditor delivers a claim to the IP later, the application will be taken into account, but the creditor loses voting, security interest and other associated rights.
+Claims would be satisfied but only from the proceeds of the general bankruptcy estate.

-No stamp duties or other court expenses for filing a claim
+no stamp duties or other court expenses for filing a claim

-- Before filing a bankruptcy petition the applicant must pay an advance payment (€ 1 500) of the remuneration and expenses of the preliminary IP. - If after appointment of a preliminary IP the bankruptcy court finds that the debtor's assets will be insufficient even to cover the expenses of bankruptcy, then bankruptcy proceedings would end. - If the debtor's assets do not cover legal and administrative expenses, the person who lodged a petition may pay an amount into the court's deposit account; then, bankruptcy proceedings will be initiated; the creditor may apply for a refund in bankruptcy proceedings. - Remuneration of the IP until the first creditors' meeting is a lump sum under Decree no. 665/2005 Coll. for execution of provisions of the Bankruptcy and Restructuring Act.

-After the first creditors' meeting the IP is entitled to remuneration determined as a percentage of proceeds.
+Before filing a bankruptcy petition the applicant must pay an advance payment (€ 1 500) of the remuneration and expenses of the preliminary IP.

+- If after appointment of a preliminary IP the bankruptcy court finds that the debtor's assets will be insufficient even to cover the expenses of bankruptcy, then bankruptcy proceedings would end. - If the debtor's assets do not cover the bankruptcy expenses, the creditor who filed the petition may pay the full amount of the bankruptcy expenses (€ 6500); if paid, the court must declare bankruptcy and appoint an administrator; the creditor may apply for a refund in bankruptcy proceedings. - Remuneration of the IP until the first creditors' meeting is a lump sum under Decree no. 665/2005 Coll. for execution of provisions of the Bankruptcy and Restructuring Act. - After the first creditors' meeting the IP is entitled to remuneration determined as a percentage of proceeds.